 A health emergency can happen to anyone at any time.
-Whether that is an urgent caesarean birth, a child who has stopped breathing, or an adult involved in a car accident, access to medical treatment is a human right.
-Sadly, due to poverty, many vulnerable patients struggle to pay for the medical care they have received from their local hospital or clinic.
-As a result, these health facilities have no choice but to detain patients within hospital detention wards or medical prisons until their bills are paid.
-These bills can be as little as £5.
+Whether that is an urgent caesarean birth, a child who has stopped breathing, or an adult involved in a car accident, access to medical treatment is a human right, yet many around the world are unable to afford the care they deserve.

 The World Health Organisation’s definition of Universal Health Coverage (UHC) includes the equality of access to healthcare services for all without experiencing financial hardship.
 While countries around the world continue to aspire to this target, there remains the need in the interim to support vulnerable patients who find themselves in such hardship, unable to cover their medical bills.

 In many low resource countries, poorer patients in hospitals find themselves trapped in debt.
 Unable to afford their emergency treatment, they are often left as prisoners, powerless to leave hospital until they have paid any clinical bills they may have incurred.
 This fear of detention due to unpaid fees then goes on to deter some individuals from seeking medical assistance in the first place, choosing instead to remain at home even if medical help is required.

 Those individuals that do end up trapped inside hospital are separated from their families for indefinite periods of time.
 Mothers after childbirth are kept away from other dependents at home.
 In some reported cases, newborn babies are even detained until their mothers return with the necessary payment.
 Breadwinners are kept away from their source of employment.
 No longer able to make a living, their detention has a detrimental effect on the family’s source of income, pushing them further into poverty.
 There are also cases of women and young girls compelled into sexual favours to buy their freedom.
 Your donation allows us to release them from this financial burden and abuse.